camayacoast/camaya-services-docker/README.md

 Clone this application. after you clone this app you need to go terminal and locate backend/laravel-app and type sudo chmod o+w ./laravel-app/ -R a

 ## How to install
-To install this app you just need to type docker-compose up -d and docker will download all the packages and drivers that you needed
+To install this app you just need to type docker-compose up -d and docker will download all the packages and drivers that you needed and after it finnish type docker ps and see if all services was running.

 ## Ports that has been used
 All ports that has been used in this app